 The recent move by Governor Andy Beshear to allow Kentuckians with qualifying medical conditions to possess eight ounces of medical cannabis is a significant step forward, addressing years of legislative inertia.
 However, the geographical proximity to out-of-state options remains a challenge, with Illinois currently the nearest state to offer accessible prescriptions.
 Amidst this backdrop, a locally available alternative emerges in the form of Delta 8, a naturally occurring compound found in hemp.

 Often referred to as “diet weed” due to its reduced psychoactivity compared to marijuana, Delta 8 enjoys legal status at both state and federal levels.
-This compound could potentially provide relief from various conditions, including pain, anxiety, insomnia, seizures, and other ailments alleviated by traditional marijuana usage.
+This compound could potentially provide relief from various conditions, including pain, seizures, and other ailments alleviated by traditional marijuana usage.
 Dee Dee Taylor, the CEO of 502 Hemp Wellness Center in Louisville, highlights the essential similarity between hemp and marijuana, noting, “Most people don’t realize that hemp and marijuana are the same plant, just lower milligrams.”

 In response to a court ruling affirming Delta 8’s legality, Governor Beshear issued an executive order tasking the Cabinet for Health and Family Services with crafting guidelines for its production, labeling, and sale.
 These regulations, according to Beshear, could serve as a blueprint for when the General Assembly ultimately legalizes medical cannabis.
 Concurrently, Kentucky Agriculture Commissioner Ryan Quarles is urging the U.S. Food and Drug Administration to regulate dosing and advertising for hemp products.